Thursday

 Natasha sends Hawkeye to break into Stark Industries.
 While he is out, however, she is seized by Soviet agents and taken back to Russia.

-February 1963 – Natasha begins training to become a masked “super-agent.”
+February 1963 – Natasha begins training to become a masked “super-agent” called the Black Widow.
 She is given a new costume that enables her to climb walls, swing on a “widow’s line,” and shock or kill opponents with an adjustable “widow’s bite” energy weapon.
 Her KGB handlers make it clear that if she fails again, she will be killed.

 June 1963 – Just as she’s about to be released from the hospital, Natasha is kidnapped by Red Chinese agents and taken to China, where she is brainwashed.
 For the first several weeks, Natasha is kept in chains, subjected to sleep deprivation and constant verbal abuse from her cellmates.
 Weakened by her stay in the hospital, her resistance soon begins to crumble.